-In an effort to reconcile the opposing understandings between Yamaha and importers of used Yamahas, I sought out a source that would better explain Yamaha’s argument in this debate.
-As it turned out, I was able to contact someone who has some pretty compelling information to add to the debate.
+In an effort to reconcile the opposing understandings between Yamaha and importers of used Yamahas, I sought out a source that would better explain Yamaha’s side of the story.
+As it turned out, I was able to contact someone who has some pretty compelling information to add.

 Seasoned for Destination